-Many brick-and-mortar companies dream about having multiple locations.
-More storefronts mean the ability to service more clients and, as a result, increase your bottom line and expand your brand recognition.
-It can be the first step to a transformative chapter, but as with any progress, there can be growing pains associated with this move.
+Many event pros want to learn how to balance multiple event rental locations.
+Lots of brick-and-mortar companies dream about having multiple locations.
+More storefronts equals the ability to service more clients.
+This increases your bottom line and expands your brand recognition.
+It can be the first step to a transformative chapter.
+But as with any progress, there can be growing pains associated with this move.

-There are a number of considerations to keep in mind before deciding if expansion is right for you and if so, you must be prepared for the challenges that come with juggling the logistics of multiple business locations.
+There are a number of considerations to keep in mind before deciding if expansion is right for you.
+You must be prepared for the challenges that come with juggling the logistics of multiple business locations.

 Let’s dive into some of the obstacles that you may face, as well as how to persevere in the face of such issues.